mkhontohendry300-stack/South-African-Public-University-2009-2016-/README.md

 - Demonstrated proficiency in **Excel, SQL, and Power BI**
 - Produced professional dashboards suitable for decision-making in higher education and finance analytics

+Insights & Presentation
+An interactive slide deck summarising key findings is available at: https://uni-audit-insights.lovable.app/

+Author
+Hendry — mkhontohendry300@gmail.com

+License
+This project is open for educational and research use.
+Please attribute appropriately if you use or adapt the data or schema.
 **© 2024 CAPACITI | Tech Career Accelerator Program**